Macrometacorp/docs/docs/queryworkers/akamai/manage-integrations.md

 ---
-sidebar_position: 1
+sidebar_position: 10
-title: Akamai in Macrometa
+title: Manage Integrations
 ---

-This page describes how to integrate Akamai's edge worker functionality as a Macrometa function.
+This page describes how to integrate Akamai's edge worker functionality as a Macrometa functions.

-## Prerequisite
+## Prerequisites

+- A Macrometa account with sufficient permissions to view and edit query workers.
-In Akamai, create a Property for your Macrometa GDN integration.
+- In Akamai, a Property created with your Macrometa GDN integration.
+Refer to [Create and configure a property](https://techdocs.akamai.com/api-definitions/docs/create-config-prop).

 ## Add Integration